xarantolus/sensibleHub/README.md

 If you want to, you can set this up as a cron job or use windows task scheduler to run the command automatically.

+My recommended music player for Windows is [Dopamine](https://github.com/digimezzo/dopamine-windows), it can automatically index the music directory.
+You can [download it here](https://www.digimezzo.com/content/software/dopamine/).

 ##### Android
 On Android, you can use any FTP app that doesn't look at the file size or lets you disable that.
 One of them is [FolderSync](https://play.google.com/store/apps/details?id=dk.tacit.android.foldersync.lite).